 What is Posture?

-We all remember being told at some point during our lives to “stand up straight!”
-Whether it be a nagging parent or a friend who is trying to help you “look good” what does posture actually have to do with anything?
+We all remember being told at some point during our lives to “stand up straight!”.
+So, what does posture actually have to do with anything?

 Posture is the position of the parts of the body in relation to the spine.
 It is not simply a matter of standing up straight.
 It is actually about the proper alignment of your spine to your body.